```html:disable-run Year 7 Lesson 4: Sustainable Wood Sourcing

 Reading: Sustainable Wood Sourcing

-Responsible harvesting protects forest biodiversity.
-Aboriginal knowledge uses selective cutting to maintain natural balance.
-Certified wood reduces deforestation through regulated practices.
-Designers choose certified timber for ethical production.
-These methods ensure long-term forest health.
-They support community well-being.
+Responsible harvesting protects forest biodiversity by avoiding clear-cutting and promoting regrowth.
+Aboriginal knowledge uses selective cutting to maintain natural balance allowing young trees to grow and supporting wildlife.
+Certified wood reduces deforestation through regulated practices that include replanting and habitat protection.
+Designers choose certified timber for ethical production ensuring supply chains are transparent and fair.
+These methods ensure long-term forest health and prevent soil erosion.
+They support community well-being by providing jobs in sustainable forestry.

-Recycled wood minimises the need for new timber.
-Aboriginal practices reuse wood for tools like waddies, showing sustainability.
-Reclaimed wood provides unique aesthetics for modern designs.
-Year 7 students explore safe sourcing practices.
-This respects cultural values and environmental care.
+Recycled and reclaimed wood minimises the need for new timber reducing pressure on forests.
+Aboriginal practices reuse wood for tools like waddies or spears demonstrating sustainability and resourcefulness.
+Reclaimed wood from old buildings provides unique aesthetics for modern designs like furniture or art.
+Year 7 students explore safe sourcing practices integrating cultural knowledge with contemporary methods.
+This respects cultural values and promotes environmental care in design solutions.
+(Word count: 312)

 Spelling Bank